Policy

 Helping Families Revive Their Forests

-The Inflation Reduction Act—the United States government’s biggest-ever investment in climate action—has helped Jack Lampman realize his dream of being a professional forester.
-An IRA grant covers Lampman’s salary as an outreach forester for the Family Forest Carbon Program, a joint effort of The Nature Conservancy and the American Forest Foundation.
-Lampman helps families and individuals learn how to better manage their forests.
-His guidance increases forest health for the long run, resulting in more carbon being captured and stored.
+The IRA has helped Jack Lampman realize his dream of being a professional forester.
+An IRA grant covers Lampman’s salary as an outreach forester for the Family Forest Carbon Program, which helps families and individuals better manage their forests to increase forest health for the long run.

 Bringing the marsh back to Metairie, Louisiana

 From the day she took office, councilwoman Jennifer Van Vrancken was determined to revive the Lake Pontchartrain waterfront.
-Now, aided by the Inflation Reduction Act and the Infrastructure Investment and Jobs Act, construction is underway for a mile-long restored wetland in Van Vrancken's hometown.
-The project will beckon not only human families, but also birds, fish and other wildlife looking for a safe place to raise the kids.
+Aided by the IRA and IIJA, construction is now underway on a mile-long restored wetland in Van Vrancken's hometown.
+The project will beckon families, birds and other wildlife.

 Reducing Summer Heat in Philadelphia

-Growing up in South Philadelphia’s Grays Ferry neighborhood, Meeka Outlaw remembers her grandmother chasing the shade when the summer heat would make her neighborhood unbearable.
-To address worsening urban heat, the Inflation Reduction Act recently awarded millions to Philadelphia and communities across the country to expand their urban tree canopies, especially in historically underserved neighborhoods and communities of color.
+Growing up in South Philadelphia, Meeka Outlaw remembers her grandmother chasing the shade when the heat would make her neighborhood unbearable.
+To address worsening urban heat, the IRA recently awarded millions to Philadelphia and communities across the country to expand their urban tree canopies.

 Helping a Former Coal Miner Install Solar Power

 The Appalachians have long been known for coal and the proud heritage of the people who mined it.
-But after flooding devastated eastern Kentucky in 2022, Bobby Stallard, a former coal miner, is embracing a different form of energy: solar power.
-Discover how solar energy and federal policies like the Inflation Reduction Act, which provides tax incentives to people who install solar on their homes, are helping shape a more sustainable future, creating job opportunities and empowering people in the region.
+But after flooding devastated Kentucky, Bobby Stallard, a former coal miner, is embracing solar power.
+Discover how solar energy and the IRA are helping shape a more sustainable future for the region.

 Improving Ecosystem Health In New Mexico

-Inflation Reduction Act investments are helping TNC and the U.S.D.A.
+IRA funding is helping TNC and the U.S.D.A.
 Forest Service expand our collaboration on the proactive use of fire to reduce risks to communities and nature.
-A prescribed fire completed by TNC and the Forest Service in the Gila National Forest in New Mexico is the first of many IRA-supported projects on National Forest Lands.
+A prescribed fire completed by TNC and the Forest Service in the Gila National Forest in New Mexico is the first of many IRA-supported projects.

 People Who Have Benefited from the Infrastructure Investment and Jobs Act